SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 - one second after the timeout, the current render finishes.
 - the 2nd request returns SSR after only 2s of waiting.

-Recommendation: recommended to enable, as it will smartly serve the server-side renders to multiple requests for the same URL.
+Recommendation: recommended to enable `reuseCurrentRendering`, as it will smartly serve the server-side renders to multiple requests for the same URL.
 Might require more server resources (e.g. RAM).

 **Note**: This option is available in version 3.4.x and later.